Soundtrack with an LLM

 1. Authentication

-The Partner API uses a two-token flow.
+The Epidemic Sound API uses a two-token flow.
 Your backend obtains a Partner Token (never exposed to clients), then requests a User Token for each end user.
 The User Token is safe to use in frontend code.

 POST /v0/partner-tokenPOST /v0/token